kiryanov/ext_audio_loader/README.md

 ### Description
-VLC extension for autoload external audio track and subtitles shared with video file.
+VLC extension for autoload external audio tracks and subtitles shared with video file.
-Audio track and subtitles should have same name as video.
-Dir example:
+Audio track and subtitles should have same name as video:
 * show_01.mkv
 * Your Dub\show_01.mka
 * Subs\Signs\show_01.ass

-Allowed extensions can be changed in source code.
+This version is modified from the original, adding support for multiple files of both kinds.

 ### Usage
-* Enable "Autoload external audio track and subtitles" in "View" menu.
+* Enable "EASL" in "View" menu.
 * Play video file.

-### Known bugs
-* Messed up playlist order (you can still navigate using next/prev buttons as before).
-* Auto select only works with english and russian interface language.

 ### Installation:
 Copy the .lua file into appropriate lua extensions folder (Create directory if it does not exist!):